 A group with which this conversation can be particularly important is an organization’s board.
 Again, in many cases, board members have often not thought of the learning and education business in the terms used by the model.
 Focusing on the five domains may, in many cases, expose weaknesses in the existing business, but it can also clearly identify areas in which resources are needed and help justify the organization’s investment in those resources.

-For a more in-depth discussion of how to get value out of the Maturity Model, we encourage you to listen to and/or read the show notes for a Leading Learning podcast episode that we dedicated to the topic:
+For a more in-depth discussion of how to get value out of the Maturity Model, we encourage you to listen to and/or read the show notes for Leading Learning podcast episodes that we’ve dedicated to the topic:

-We look forward to improving the Learning Business Maturity ModelTM—and we welcome your help and input along the way.
+We look forward to evolving the Learning Business Maturity ModelTM—and we welcome your help and input along the way.